 Review by Luisito Joaquín González

-It’s easy to understand why making a TV movie scary is immediately a tougher task.
+It’s easy to understand why making a TV horror movie is immediately a tougher task.
 You can’t rely on gore when you have to stick within suitable viewing material regulations and you need a deft touch for building suspense through imagery and music.
-Of the many slasher movies that you’ll read about on this site, only very few are scary and the majority of the others have built reputations on either gratuitous effects or other areas unavailable to an effort aimed at a TV audience.
+Of the many slasher movies that you’ll read about on this site, only very few are actually scary.
+The rest are either complete rubbish or have utilised extreme gore or other such methods that are unavailable when you’ve shooting for a TV audience.

-That’s not to say that you cannot make a decent horror flick with restraint and littered throughout the slasher group are a few great examples.
+That’s not to say that you cannot make a decent horror flick with restraint.
+Littered throughout the slasher grouping, there are a few fine examples for your perusal.
 Firstly, Dark Night of the Scarecrow from 1981 is a very good thriller with a sympathetic synopsis and some brilliant shocks.
 The same can be said for Chimera, which isn’t even a feature-length title and was actually a miniseries that fitted nicely within the category.
 It was later released in a condensed film version under the title, Monkey Boy.
-Also, would you believe that Home for the Holidays was planned initially only for broadcast?
+Also, would you believe that Home for the Holidayswas planned initially only for broadcast?
 But for every Mila Kunis there’s a Kim Kardashian and the likes of Deadly Lessons and Too Scared to Scream were begging for an injection of x-ratedness.
-Nightmare on the 13th floor was a very late entry to the slasher wagon and coming out on the heels of censorship’s most stringent decade in the Western world meant that the odds were stacked heavily against it.
+Nightmare on the 13th floor was a very late entry to the slasher wagon and being released on the heels of censorship’s most stringent decade in the Western world meant that the odds were stacked heavily against it.

 A bubbly and ambitious columnist travels to the West coast to do a review on the Wessex Hotel.
 When she arrives, she witnesses a murder after bumping her head in the lift, but later cannot be sure if she imagined it or not.
 Soon after, people begin disappearing and the young woman believes that it could have something to do with the concealed 13th floor.
 The Police do not believe her stories, so it’s left up to the journalist to convince them to solve the mystery.